depeh/q/README.md

 **2. Easy Configuration:**
    - Quickly set up Q by copying and customizing the provided `config/default.json` file.
+   - Choose database backend: `mysql` or `sqlite`.
-   - Create a MySQL database using the schema outlined in `sql/create.sql`.
+   - For MySQL, create a database using the schema in `sql/create.sql`.
+   - For SQLite, Q auto-creates database file and tables at startup.

 **3. Testing Capabilities:**
    - Utilize `webTest.js` to perform local tests, initiating a web server with event logging for thorough testing and debugging.